Build conferencing add-ons

 Add code to create and sync conferences

-Once you have created a script project, you can begin adding code to define the add-on's conferencing-related behavior.
+After you create a script project, you can add code to define the add-on's conferencing-related behavior.
 You can use the Calendar advanced service, the ConferenceData service, and other Apps Script services to control this behavior.

-As you add conference handling code to your add-on, you must add code to create conferences, sync calendar changes, and optionally add a settings page.
+As you add conference handling code to your add-on, add code to create conferences, sync calendar changes, and optionally add a settings page.

 Refer to the add-on style guide as you code for guidelines on how to design your add-on user experience.

-Your add-on must be able to take information about the Google Calendar event and use it to create a conference on the third-party conference system.
-You must implement one or more onCreateFunction methods that execute this process, and configure these methods in your add-on manifest.
+Your add-on must be able to take information about the Calendar event and use it to create a conference on the third-party conference system.
+Implement one or more onCreateFunction methods that execute this process, and configure these methods in your add-on manifest.

 For more details, see Create third-party conferences.